Updated 31st March 2020

 Prescription services: Recommended that you place your prescription order in advance (don't wait until you run out), and register for SMS notification of when it is ready.

 Online: Lloyd's may temporarily suspend certain in-store or online services to manage high demand.
 Any changes to full-service offering will be communicated via LloydsPharmacy.com and on social media channels.
 Echo by LloydsPharmacy can deliver to any address for free, for people unable to pick up their prescription - https://bit.ly/2PRujtv.
+The Echo app now works with NHS login.

 Marks and Spencer